Explicit Formulas and Combinatorial Interpretation of Triangular Arrays: Abstract

-allowing a structural analysis of the coefficients $\big(\suit{T}\big)\nkid$.
-This leads to explicit expressions for general $\suit{T}$, with simpler formulas arising in the cases $a_2=0$ or $b_2=0$, as well as in the fully general case.
-Applications include explicit formulas for the $r$-Eulerian numbers and the marked $r$-Eulerian numbers ones.
-We will write also the case where $b_{n,k}=1$, as a matrix of passage.
+We apply this result to the case where $a_{n,k}=a_0+a_1k+a_2n$ and $b_{n,k}=b_0+b_1k+b_2n$.
+This leads to explicit expressions for $\suit{T}$, with simpler formulas arising in the case $b_2=0$, as well as in the fully general case, using Fa\`a di Bruno's type expression.
+In particular, we analyze the case $b_{n,k}=1$, which frequently occurs in enumerative combinatorics.
+Applications include explicit formulas for the $r$-Eulerian numbers.We also express the case $b_{n,k}=1$, using a transition matrix.
+We apply our results to several sequences.\\ \textbf{Keywords:} triangular recurrence, weighted paths, $r$-Eulerian numbers, combinatorial interpretation. \\ \textbf{Mathematics Subject Classification}: 05A05; 05A15; 05A19